Jiro Takamatsu: Early life and education

-Yomiuri Indépendant Exhibition (1958-63)
+Yomiuri Indépendant Exhibition (1958-1963)

 After graduation, Takamatsu began showing paintings at the raucous and unjuried Yomiuri Indépendant Exhibition.
 Sponsored by the Yomiuri Shimbun newspaper between 1949 and 1963 and held at the Tokyo Metropolitan Art Museum, this annual exhibition was modeled after the French Salon des Artistes Indépendants.
 Takamatsu formed his network of anti-establishment artists at the Yomiuri Indépendant, which became a site of exploration and experimentation for many avant-garde-minded younger artists, especially from 1958 onward.

-From 1958 to 1961, Takamatsu submitted works to the painting section, but re-conceived his practice as sculptural from 1961 to 1963.
+From 1958 to 1961, Takamatsu submitted works to the painting section, but he re-conceived his practice as sculptural from 1961 to 1963.
 Takamatsu has attributed this shift to "sculptural" to the Point series of works he submitted in 1961, which consisted of masses of wire in varying states of being pulled from two dimensions to three dimensions.
-This evolved into the series String: Black, which Takamatsu showed at the 14th Yomiuri Indépendant in 1962, and which marked the beginning of a long series of artworks making use of string as an eminently portable medium which could be used to infiltrated and cordon off artistic space even beyond and outside the art gallery itself.
+This evolved into the series String: Black, which Takamatsu showed at the 14th Yomiuri Indépendant in 1962, and which marked the beginning of a long series of artworks making use of string as an eminently portable medium which could be used to infiltrate and cordon off artistic space even beyond and outside the art gallery itself.
 One of these works was interactive, allowing viewers to don gloves and unravel a ball of black string along sheets of cloth.

 Art critic Tōno Yoshiaki characterized artists participating in Yomiuri Indépendant as developing Anti-Art practices, departing from the conventional notion of art.
 Takamatsu and his peers became increasingly interested in moving beyond figural representation and into the mediation of performance and environments, causing the Tokyo Metropolitan Art Museum to institute rules banning obtrusive materials and installation arrangements for the 14th edition.
 Some artists continued their subversive strategy, leading to the suspension of the exhibition in January 1964.
 Thus, artists like Takamatsu relocated their practice from the exhibition space into the urban environments of Tokyo.
 This transition is best exemplified by Takamatsu's submissions to the final edition of the Yomiuri Indépendant in 1963, On the Anti-Existence of the Curtain (Kāten ni kansuru hanjitsuzaisei ni tsuite) and Cord (Himo), a single piece of black string against a white cloth background and a 1000 meter long string extending out of the museum space to the Ueno Station respectively.